 - you buy items for your business on eBay

 If you are selling items that belong to you that you no longer want, or you are buying things on eBay for personal use, you should operate a private account.

 Registering an eBay business account

 When you set up an eBay business account, you will be asked to provide a UK postal address or landline telephone number, which eBay will use to confirm your registration.
 You must also provide details of a bank account that accepts Direct Debit instructions.
 This allows eBay to collect seller fees when you sell items.

 If your business is VAT registered, you can provide your VAT registration number so you won’t have to pay VAT on your seller fees.

 You won’t be charged anything to set up an eBay business account. eBay will simply invoice you at the end of every month to collect your seller fees.

 You can choose a variety of methods for taking payments from customers, but the most popular one is PayPal because it’s quick and easy to accept payments, and it’s incredibly secure.

 Branding, representation, and disclosure of information

-eBay will charge VAT at 15% on all seller fees of businesses that are situated within the EU, unless it qualifies for VAT exemption.
-If you wish to charge VAT on your products or services, you must be VAT; if your business is already VAT registered, you must charge VAT on your products and services.
+eBay will charge VAT at 15% on all seller fees of any business that is situated within the EU, unless it qualifies for VAT exemption.
+If you wish to charge VAT on your products or services, you must be VAT registered.
+If your business is already VAT registered, you must charge VAT on your products and services.
 The price displayed on your listings must be inclusive of VAT.